Manish6196/Leaderboard/README.md

 ## Feature:
 1. Auto score increments
-2. Custom Row swapping and animations (no third party library used)
+2. Custom row swapping and animations (no third party library used)
 3. Custom countup animation (no third party library used)
 4. Responsive design